Odyseya/Project-Vue-App/README.md

 ### Email Verification

 After registration, users receive an email with a verification link.
-The application checks the email verification status during login attempts.

 Users are informed if their email is not verified and are prompted to check their mailbox.

 The application displays appropriate messages and handles errors gracefully during the registration and login processes.